-Ms. Kling remarked that the project section of this plan, different funding categories in the TIP that obligate new projects, or the continuation of projects started in earlier TIPS were shown.
+Ms. Kling remarked that for the project section of this plan, different funding categories in the TIP that obligate new projects, or the continuation of projects started in earlier TIPS will be discussed.

-She said that a few changes were made under the Funding Category of Surface Transportation Attributable Projects, which are the only federal funds that the MPO Board controls.
+She said that a few changes were made under the funding category of Surface Transportation Attributable Projects, which are the only federal funds that the MPO Board controls.
 In the past, the City of Madison received a federal earmark for the engineering design for Balch Road from south of the Madison City Limits to Gooch Lane.
-A few years ago, the Stat had programmed the remainder of the project to be financed with their Surface Transportation Other funds.
-Recently; however, the State reconsidered their funding ability for the construction should be funded either by the City of Madison or through the MPO's "Surface Transportation Attributable Projects" funds.
-The State is limiting their financial participation to a portion of Right of Way funding for 2019 using dedicated funds (STP Other) in the amount of \$497,316.
-The State also moved the remainder of the Balch Road project to the STPHV category of funds for FY 2019 for Right of Way and Utility Relocation, requiring \$356,670 in Federal Funds.
+A few years ago, the State had programmed the remainder of the project to be financed with their Surface Transportation Other funds.
+Recently; however, the State reconsidered their funding ability for the construction and determined it should be funded either by the City of Madison or through the MPO's "Surface Transportation Attributable Projects" funds.
+The State is limiting their financial participation to a portion of right of way funding for 2019 using there dedicated funds in the amount of \$497,316.
+The State also moved the remainder of the Balch Road project to the STPHV category of funds for FY 2019 for right of way and utility relocation, requiring \$356,670 in federal funds.
 This project's right of way and utility relocation will cost a total of \$1,067.484, with the total federal amount being \$853,986.
-Construction is programmed for outer years, with financial assessments being done periodically to determine if the project can be move up.
+Construction is programmed for outer years, with financial assessments being done periodically to determine if the project can be moved up.

 Ms. Kling added there are also 2 new projects that appear in this funding category.
 These 2 projects were added last year to the State's schedule, per MPO resolution.
 These are Slaughter Road from Old Madison Pike to Madison Blvd/Highway 20, with engineering design scheduled for FY 2019 and Old Highway 431 Bridge Replacements, with construction scheduled for FY 2018.
 The Other Surface Transportation Program Projects include Curb Ramp Installation on State Routes at various locations in Madison County for fiscal year 2017 in the amount of \$478,607.
 Additionally, this section mostly includes the ATRIP projects that were previously approved.
 These projects, if not bid in FY 2015 will roll over in FY 2016.
-These are Winchester Road, Zierdt Road, several projects for Limestone County and Kellner Road.
+These are Winchester Road, Zierdt Road, several projects for Limestone County & Kellner Road.
 ALDOT just added utility relocation for Madison County's ATRIP project of Winchester Road from the Flint River to Bell Factory Road.
 The total cost is over \$1.4 million, being paid for with federal and State funds.
-No TIP amendment is required.
+No TIP amendment is required for this project.

-Ms. Kling said that The NHA/Interstate Maintenance/NHA Bridge Projects includes the right of way, utility relocation, and construction of Memorial Parkway from Sparkman Drive to Mastin Lake Road including an Overpass at Mastin Lake.
-She reiterated that this is a" Restore Our Roads Project," a project that the City of Huntsville and State, through the State's federal aid allocation, have agreed to cost share on a 50/50 basis.
+Ms. Kling said that the NHS/Interstate Maintenance/NHS Bridge Projects includes the right of way, utility relocation, and construction of Memorial Parkway from Sparkman Drive to Mastin Lake Road including an overpass at Mastin Lake.
+She reiterated that this is a Restore Our Roads Project - a project that the City of Huntsville and State through the State's federal aid allocation have agreed to cost share on a 50/50 basis.
 The total cost of this project is over \$31 million, and is scheduled for fiscal year 2016.
-Also 2 other "Restore Our Roads Project" are planned: The completion of the Northern Bypass from Pulaski Pike to US 231/431 Intersection, with UT & CN scheduled for FY 2017.
-The total cost is about \$32.5 million and the completion of Access Management & Intersection Improvements on US 231 from Hobbs Road to South Weatherly Road, with RW scheduled for FY 2016, and UT & CN scheduled for FY 2017.
-The total cost is about \$13 million.
+Also 2 other Restore Our Roads Project's are planned: The completion of the Northern Bypass from Pulaski Pike to US 231/431 Intersection, with UT & CN scheduled for FY 2017, and the completion of Access Management & Intersection Improvements on US 231 from Hobbs Road to South Weatherly Road, with RW scheduled for FY 2016, and UT & CN scheduled for FY 2017.